rule

 Text 16-17

-Customary bathing and decorating is most appreciated for an idol [in the temple], Uddhava, for an altar is that an exercise of respect in mantra's [tattva-vinyâsa] and for the fire are oblations [of sesame, barley etc.] drenched in ghee considered the best.
-For the sun is that a respectful greeting with a meditation in âsanas [see sûrya-namskar] and for the water are offerings of water and such most dear.
+Customary bathing and decorating is most appreciated for an idol [in the temple], Uddhava, for an altar that is an exercise of respect in mantras [tattva-vinyāsa] and for fire are oblations [of sesame, barley etc.] drenched in ghee considered the best.
+For the sun that is a respectful greeting with a meditation in āsanas [see Sūrya-namskar] and for water are offerings of water and such most dear [to Me].
 (Vedabase)

 Text 18

 When even a bit of water that is presented by My bhakta with faith is most dear [to Me, see also B.G.
 9: 26], then how much more would foodstuffs, flowers, lamps, fragrances and incense mean?
 By contrast the many that is being offered by non-devotees will not bring about My satisfaction [see also B.G.
 16].
+(Vedabase)

 Text 19

+Being cleansed he should then be of worship, having collected the necessary items, having arranged the seat with blades [of kus'a grass] pointing to the east and sitting down facing the east or the north, or else directly facing the deity [compare 1.19: 17, 4.24: 10, 8.9: 14-15].

 Being clean, having collected the necessary items, with the blades [of kus'a] of the seat that was arranged to the east, and sitting down facing the east or the north, or else directly facing the deity, he should then be of worship [compare 1.19: 17, 4.24: 10, 8.9: 14-15].

-Being clean, having collected the necessary items, with the blades [of kus'a] of the seat that was arranged to the east, and sitting down facing the east or the north, or else directly facing the deity, should he then be of worship [compare 1.19: 17, 4.24: 10, 8.9: 14-15].
 (Vedabase)

 Text 20